yushkumar524/BiasLabPrototype/bias-labs-text.md

         "articles": [
             {
                 "title": "Silicon Valley Giants Face Unprecedented Regulatory Crackdown", "content": "In a shocking revelation that has sent shockwaves through the tech industry, federal regulators announced explosive new measures targeting major technology companies.
-The unprecedented crisis for Big Tech allegedly stems from failed policies of self-regulation.
-Critics argue these extreme measures represent a devastating blow to innovation, while sources claim the companies reportedly engaged in anti-competitive practices.", "source": "The Guardian",
+The unprecedented crisis for Big Tech allegedly stems from failed policies of self-regulation, according to leaked documents from unnamed officials.
+Critics argue these extreme measures represent a devastating blow to innovation, while anonymous sources claim the companies reportedly engaged in anti-competitive practices under fire from regulators.", "source": "The Guardian",
-                "topic_modifier": {"emotional_language": 25}
+                "topic_modifier": {"emotional_tone": 25, "source_transparency": -20}
             },
             {
                 "title": "Government Overreach Threatens Tech Innovation Engine", "content": "The administration's radical agenda to regulate technology companies represents a catastrophic threat to American innovation leadership.
-These extreme measures allegedly target successful companies that have driven economic growth.
-The common-sense solution, critics argue, is to let market forces work rather than impose devastating regulatory burdens that sources claim could reportedly destroy jobs and innovation.", "source": "Fox News",
+These extreme measures allegedly target successful companies that have driven economic growth, according to reports from industry insiders.
+The common-sense solution, critics argue, is to let market forces work rather than impose devastating regulatory burdens that unnamed officials claim could reportedly destroy jobs and innovation.
+The controversial crackdown faces backlash from business leaders.", "source": "Fox News",
-                "topic_modifier": {"political_lean": 25}
+                "topic_modifier": {"ideological_stance": 25, "framing_choices": 20}
             },
             {
                 "title": "Antitrust Regulators Announce Investigation into Tech Practices", "content": "The Department of Justice and Federal Trade Commission announced a joint investigation into competitive practices among major technology platforms.
-The investigation will examine market concentration, data privacy policies, and acquisition strategies.
-Technology companies expressed willingness to cooperate with the investigation while maintaining that their practices comply with existing regulations.", "source": "Reuters"
+The investigation will examine market concentration, data privacy policies, and acquisition strategies over the past five years.
+Technology companies expressed willingness to cooperate with the investigation while maintaining that their practices comply with existing regulations.
+The agencies plan to complete their preliminary review within six months.", "source": "Reuters"
             }
         ]